- Site Map

 Fire Safety Tips

-As of October 15, 2014, Carbon Monoxide Alarms are now mandatory.
+Since October 2014, Carbon Monoxide Alarms are mandatory.

-Ontario is taking another step to keep families and homes safe by making carbon monoxide detectors mandatory in all residential homes.
+Ontario is taking another step to keep families and homes safe by making carbon monoxide alarms mandatory in all residential homes.

 Carbon Monoxide Alarms can be hardwired, battery-operated or plugged into the wall.